 Ultrasound exams also help identify:

 A transvaginal ultrasound is usually performed to view the endometrium (the lining of the uterus) and the ovaries.
-Transvaginal ultrasound also evaluates the myometrium (muscular walls of the uterus).
-Sonohysterography allows for a more in-depth investigation of the uterine cavity.
+Transvaginal ultrasound also evaluates the myometrium (muscular walls of the uterus) and the fallopian tubes.
+Sonohysterography allows for a more in-depth investigation of the uterine cavity and Hysterosalpingo-Contrast-Sonography (HyCoSy) allows for assessment of patency of the fallopian tubes.
 Three-dimensional (3-D) ultrasound permits evaluation of the uterus and ovaries in planes that cannot be imaged directly.
 These exams are typically performed to detect: